TRUSTLab/PiClusterTools/README.md

 Thanks to Dwight Divine of the Illinois Natural History Survey, and Miguel Gavidia of the University of Miami College of Law for their help and input during this process.

+## Update Jan 17, 2016

+I've implemented [XKCD style passwords](http://xkcd.com/936/) for new users using a word file of 235,886 words.
+For compatibility reasons, I've included this word file, as I'm finding not all systems (including Pis) have a good source of English words.

 ## Update Jan 16, 2016, 8:03pm

 Added automated user deployment through 'register-user.py'